-Policy 7.17 - Maximize renewable energy generation and storage capacity, such as electric vehicle (EV) chargers, solar panels, etc.
+► Strategy 7.16 - Maximize renewable energy generation and storage capacity, such as EV chargers, solar panels, etc.

 Solar power is already in use by many homes and businesses.
 The City's Sustainability Program is providing resource assistance to locals interested in solar photovoltaic (PV) systems for their homes or businesses.